NextSDS Logo

 What is the physical form of Ultra Screwloose® Penetrating Oil - 11 oz?

-Ultra Screwloose® Penetrating Oil - 11 oz is a aerosol. appearing as liquid. with petroleum. color.
+Ultra Screwloose® Penetrating Oil - 11 oz is a liquid. appearing as light amber. with light amber. color.
 It has petroleum. odor.

 What is Ultra Screwloose® Penetrating Oil - 11 oz used for?